📋 Table of Contents

 - Slice into 5mm pieces and serve with ponzu sauce

-Marinades and variations
+Marinades and Variations

 The marinade makes the difference between a good tataki and a memorable one: